How to Set Up WooCommerce & Sell on WordPress in 8 Steps

+This guide shows you how to set up WooCommerce since it is the best and most popular WordPress ecommerce solution.
 Although the WooCommerce plugin is free, expect to spend several hundred dollars upfront on hosting and other plugins to get your WordPress store up and running.

 Step 1: Choose a Domain Name & Website Hosting

-When choosing a domain name and WordPress hosting:
+When choosing a name and host:

 - Try to use a .com domain name instead of something like .net, as the latter can seem low quality.

 - Pick a host that will grow with you.
-By anticipating your future needs, you’ll save yourself the hassle of switching hosts later on.
+By anticipating your future needs, you’ll save yourself the hassle of switching hosts later.

 You can read our guide on registering a domain name and learn more about our top picks for web hosting.